Related themes

 1968.
 Synthetic polymer paint on canvas, 67 3/4 x 56 3/4" (172.1 x 144.1 cm)

-To create What Is Painting, Baldessari had someone else stretch the canvas and hired a professional sign-painter to hand letter the words, which Baldessari took from a book about art appreciation.
-Baldessari simply had the idea for What Is Painting, while others realized it.
-The use of a definition of art and painting within a work of art brings to light what Baldessari sees as the irony in narrowly defining something that is so open to interpretation: “I’ve always been attracted to anyone that can blatantly say what art is.
+To create What Is Painting, John Baldessari had someone else stretch the canvas and hired a professional sign-painter to hand-letter the text, which the artist took from a book about art appreciation.
+Baldessari conceived the idea for What Is Painting, while others realized it.
+The use of a definition of art and painting within a work of art brings to light what he sees as the irony in narrowly defining something that is so open to interpretation: “I’ve always been attracted to anyone that can blatantly say what art is.
 I just like that kind of audacity, or ignorance, one or the other.”

 For Baldessari, “the wonderful irony about this piece is that it’s text.
 But in fact it is a painting, because it’s done with paint on canvas.
 So I’m really being very slyly ironic here in saying, ‘Well, this is what painting is.’”